 An active member who has met the eligibility requirements for normal retirement in the Police Pension Plan may elect to participate in the DROP for a period of not more than 24 months.
 The member's monthly pension shall be calculated as of the member's date of participation in the DROP and shall be accumulated with investment earnings based on the segregated fund performance, but not less than 0% nor greater than 4.5% and distributed in a lump sum at retirement.

-At December 31, 2021, there were no employees participating in the DROP.
+At December 31, 2023, there was one employee participating in the DROP.

 Changes in Net Pension Liability